go-nv/goenv/COMMANDS.md

 ## `goenv install`

 Install a Go version (using `go-build`).
 It's required that the version is a known installable definition by `go-build`.
+Alternatively, supply `latest` as an argument to install the latest version available to goenv.

 ```shell
 > goenv install 1.11.1